sdk-security/Explicated-SDKs/README.md

 Requirement:
 Install Poirot4C (http://research.microsoft.com/en-us/projects/poirot/)

 There are three models in this release.
-The model for Facebook SDK for PHP is under directory "model_FacebookPHPSDK", the model for Microsoft Live Connect SDK is under "model_LiveSDK_LiveIDOnly", and the model for Windows 8 Authentication Broker SDK is under "model_LiveSDK_generic".
+The model for Facebook SDK for PHP is under directory "model_FacebookPHPSDK", the model for Microsoft Live Connect SDK is under "model_LiveConnectSDK", and the model for Windows 8 Authentication Broker SDK is under "model_Windows8AuthenticationBrokerSDK".

 To demonstrate how to verify these models, let's use the model for Facebook SDK for PHP as an example.